-A major in a subject matter area recognized by the State of Missouri and the completion of the professional requirements in Middle School with a cumulative GPA of 2.75 or better is required.
+A major in a subject matter area recognized by the State of Missouri and the completion of the professional requirements in Middle School with a cumulative GPA of 2.75 or better and a 2.5 in core is required.
 Information regarding middle school teaching areas is available from the School of Education.